 - materials e.g. home readers, library books, magazines and newspapers, including a range of different genres. - Learn times tables and spellings as in previous years.
 There is a national expectation that all children will know all the times tables up to the 12x table by the time they finish Y4.
 This is more achievable for some than others and we will continue to learn tables in Y5.
-Specific tables will be set and tested for different abilities but even if your child knows all their tables it is important to keep practising so they have quick mental recall. - Practise arithmetic and mental calculation methods taught in class. - Children will be taught and tested on mental maths skills weekly. - Practise spellings which are tested weekly.
+Specific tables will be set and tested for different abilities but even if your child knows all their tables it is important to keep practising so they have quick mental recall. - Practise spellings which are tested weekly. - Practise spellings from Yr5 spelling list which are tested termly.